JasonZuu/IF-Dataset/readme.md

 -->video2_dir(dir)</br>

 ### samples of data
-Note that all samples are resized to the [224, 224] in order to output visual results.

 + Samples of relevant faces
 ![relevant faces](imgs/relevant_sample.jpg)

 + Samples of irrelevant faces
 ![irrelevant faces](imgs/irrelevant_sample.jpg)

+Note that all samples are resized to the [224, 224] in order to output visual results.

+As most of the irrelevant samples are smaller than this shape, their visual results are lower in quality than the relevants.

 ## How to use